numba/numba/docs/source/extending/overloading-guide.rst

   This will make those functions available from within your ``@jit`` and ``@overload`` decorated functions.

-* The Numba continuous integration (CI) setup  tests a wide variety of NumPy versions, you'll sometimes be alerted to a change in behaviour from some previous NumPy version.
+* The Numba continuous integration (CI) set up tests a wide variety of NumPy versions, you'll sometimes be alerted to a change in behaviour from some previous NumPy version.
 If you can find supporting evidence in the NumPy change log / repository, then you'll need to decide whether to create branches and